smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/README.md

 ![API key](https://github.com/smlee00/STM32-Keyword-Spotting-with-Edge-Impulse/blob/main/Images/1.png)

 ## Data prepareation & Data Curation ##
 Data that were used to train the Word Classifying Model were obtained form Google Speech Commands datasheet.
 This can save a lot of time since a large number of samples are needed if we wanted to train our own keyword.
-The dataset can be downloaded form [here](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz).
+The dataset can be downloaded from [here](http://download.tensorflow.org/data/speech_commands_v0.02.tar.gz).

 However, if you desire to create your own data samples, you can store your data following the directory structure below.